Accessibility statement

 Working to improve the accessibility of the app

-This is the first version of the app.
-This version was reviewed for accessibility issues during development from to .
+This is the second version of the app.
+The first version was reviewed for accessibility issues during development from to and again for this version from to .
 There is work planned to address the identified accessibility barriers and to further develop the app.

 The app will continue to be reviewed for accessibility to see how it’s doing and where improvements can be made.
 User testing will also be carried out with future versions to identify other issues that impact disabled people.